Devenvaruv/Justodo/README.md

 # Justodo

-A Vercel-ready React and TypeScript todo app backed by MongoDB Atlas.

 ## Task Types

 - One-time tasks complete once and stay completed.
 - Recurring tasks support daily, weekly, monthly, or custom day intervals.
 Completing one schedules the next due date only when the task was created with a due date.
 - Recurring completions can store an optional numeric value, which is graphed from completion history.
 - Completing a recurring task again on the same calendar date adds to that date's value instead of adding a duplicate graph point.
-- Recurring completion dates reset at midnight in `America/Los_Angeles`, so the day follows San Francisco local time.
 - Long-running tasks keep progress history with percentage updates.
 - Deleting a task sets `deletedAt` instead of removing the MongoDB document.